 It is a common belief that slim people have a higher metabolism and overweight people have a slower metabolism.
-This is very rarely the case.
+In fact, this is very rarely the case.

 Contents of this article:

-- Our body weight is a result of catabolism minus anabolism
+- People's body weight is a result of catabolism minus anabolism.

 Most people use the term "metabolism" incorrectly for either anabolism or catabolism:

 Anabolism is the building up of things - a succession of chemical reactions that builds molecules from smaller components; anabolic processes usually require energy.

 Catabolism is the breaking down of things - a series of chemical reactions that break down complex molecules into smaller units; catabolic processes usually release energy.

 Anabolism allows the body to grow new cells and maintain all the tissues.
 Anabolic reactions in the body use simple chemicals and molecules to manufacture many finished products.
 Examples include the growth and mineralization of bone and increases in muscle mass.

 - Growth hormone - a hormone made by the pituitary gland that stimulates growth.